top of page

 5. Implement Restorative Practices

-Why it works: Restorative approaches focus on repairing harm and rebuilding relationships rather than punitive measures that breed resentment.
+Why it works: Restorative approaches focus on repairing harm and rebuilding relationships.
+These strategies are often more effective than punitive measures that breed resentment.

 How to implement:

-• Restorative Conversations: Guide pupils through questions such as: “What happened?”, “Who has been affected?”, “What can you do to make it right?”
+• Restorative Conversations: Guide pupils with questions like: “What happened?”, “Who has been affected?”, and “What can you do to make it right?”

 • Peer Mediation: Train older pupils to facilitate discussions between peers in conflict.

-• Class Circles: Regular circle time where pupils share concerns and successes, building mutual respect and empathy.
+• Class Circles: Hold regular circle time where pupils share concerns and successes, building mutual respect and empathy.

 6. Incorporate Active Engagement Techniques